Winter Half Marathon Program

 Cost: Online registration is $80.
 This does NOT include entry into a goal race, but does include a premium.

-Program Dates: Saturday, January 7, 2023 – Sunday, March 26, 2023; The informal, pre-program build up runs will start on Saturday, December 3rd.
+Program Dates: Saturday, January 13, 2024 – Sunday, March 24, 2024; The informal, pre-program build-up runs will start on Saturday, December 2, 2023 at Candy Cane City Park at 7:30 AM.
+Come join us for a few miles!

 Orientation:

-Date/Time: Tuesday, January 4, 2023 at TBD
+Date/Time: Tuesday, January 9, 2024

-Location: Zoom – details TBA
+Location: Zoom – details will be provided to registered participants.

 Head Coaches/Director: Jennifer Smith & Lisa Chilcote